 - The removed tissue has a positive margin of resection.

-- Four or more lymph nodes were involved OR, for premenopausal women, at least 1 lymph node was involved.
+- One or more lymph nodes were involved.

 - The cancer has invaded the skin (with locally advanced or inflammatory breast cancer).